JosephTLyons/text_align_rust/README.md

 # text_align

-A crate that provides a single trait that for various alignments of text
+A crate that provides a single trait for various alignments of text

 Coming soon: